plone/buildout.coredev/docs/documentation.rst

   Licenses
     Information about the open source license used for the package should be placed within the :file:`docs` directory.

-    For Plone core packages, this includes :file:`LICENSE.txt` and :file:`LICENSE.GPL`.
+    For Plone core packages, this includes :file:`LICENSE.rst` and :file:`LICENSE.GPL`.

 Using Sphinx